PitPik/circularjs/starter/README.md

-# Starte kit or, how to structure your projects
+# Starter kit or, how to structure your projects

 This demo should show how projects can be structured.
 The component `app-starter` can be used as a blue-print for new components.